Zexelle/U.S.-Debt-Tracker/README.md

 ## Overview 📝

-This project looks at how the U.S. national debt has changed over time.
-It uses Excel to organize and show the data so it’s easy to understand.
+This project analyzes historical trends in the U.S. national debt, using Excel to organize, visualize, and present the data in a clear and accessible format.

 ## Features ✨